Myriam François

 Emilie Siobhan Geoghegan François (born December 1982), known as Myriam François and formerly as Myriam François-Cerrah, is a British journalist, filmmaker and writer.
 Her work has appeared on the BBC, Channel 4 and Al Jazeera.
 She is the founder and CEO of production company MPWR Productions, which specialises in documentary films centred on minority voices.

 Early life, early career and education

 François was born in Camden, London, to an Irish mother and a French father.
 She attended a French school in London and is bilingual.
 She was born Emilie François, but has used Myriam instead of her given name since she became Muslim in 2003.

 François was a child actress, whose performance as Margaret Dashwood in the Oscar-winning film Sense and Sensibility (1995) earned her critical acclaim.
 She went on to appear in Paws (1997), alongside Billy Connolly and Nathan Cavaleri, and in New Year's Day (2001).

 François holds an MA from Georgetown University (United States) and a BA from the University of Cambridge (UK).
-She completed her PhD (DPhil) at Oxford University, focusing on Islamic movements in Morocco in 2017.
+She completed her DPhil at Oxford University, focusing on Islamic movements in Morocco in 2017.